Index metadata

 You might need to configure your source to extract custom metadata from your content repository.
 However, since Coveo sources automatically extract basic metadata as well as metadata that’s inherent to the source type, you should check if the metadata you want to use is already extracted before configuring your source to extract custom metadata.

-View Metadata subpage | Coveo
+View and map metadata subpage | Coveo

-To determine which metadata is automatically extracted, access the View Metadata subpage.
-On the Sources (platform-ca | platform-eu | platform-au) page, click your source, and then click More > View metadata.
+To determine which metadata is automatically extracted, access the View and map metadata subpage.
+On the Sources (platform-ca | platform-eu | platform-au) page, click your source, and then click More > View and map metadata.

 Review the Metadata Name and Example Value columns to identify whether the metadata you want to use is already extracted.
 You can expand a metadata row to show additional extracted values.